JWT Authentication in ASP.NET Core Minimal API

 {

-// Check if the user's identity is authenticated.
+// Check if the user identity is authenticated

 {

-// If the user is not authenticated, return a 401 Unauthorized result immediately.
+// If user is NOT authenticated, short-circuit pipeline and return 401 Unauthorized response

 return Results.Unauthorized();